 However, there is said to be growing unhappiness among the Wuhan cadres and researchers sent by China’s National Health Commission (NHC) to accompany them on their site trips.

 This is after members of the WHO panel teased the global media and academia last week that they had found “pivotal clues and evidence” in their brief inspection of a Wuhan seafood market where first cases propped up in December 2019, and that they would seek to make public their findings before leaving China on Wednesday.

 These Wuhan and NHC personnel are keen to find out if the WHO group’s discoveries and preliminary conclusions dovetail with Beijing’s narrative that the pathogen could have multiple sources and versions and that Wuhan may not be the original or only breeding ground.

-Beijing is annoyed by British zoologist Peter Daszak’s hints to reporters about sharing extra information about what he had found at Huanan market, the initial outbreak hotspot, because the WHO team had agreed to stick to the Chatham House rule in all discussions with Chinese officials and scientists.
+Beijing is reportedly annoyed by British zoologist Peter Daszak’s hints to reporters about sharing extra information about what he had found at the Huanan market, the initial outbreak hotspot, because the WHO team had agreed to stick to the Chatham House rule in all discussions with Chinese officials and scientists.

 This meant they had to refrain from unilaterally announcing any major findings, a pledge that reputedly paved the way for Beijing’s U-turn to grant the WHO direct access to Wuhan.

 Still, the Chinese are also mindful not to leave the impression that they are surveilling the WHO team, as Beijing has promised carte blanche for their four-week stay in Wuhan to trace the virus to its possible sources.

 Previously, Wuhan’s government had managed to alter the itinerary to insert an hours-long visit to a feel-good exhibition about the city’s triumph over Covid-19, which gushed about how the Communist Party and President Xi Jinping had led the nation to vanquish the contagion in the city and elsewhere.